 -The distribution cost is the present value of the Fixed Income markup on the interbank price.
 For example, if the Fixed Income markup is 40bps per maturity year, then the theoretical present value is approximately 3 x 0.4% = 1.2%.
 This 1.2% markup is thus the distribution cost and is expressed in SEK.
 Given that the distribution cost is theoretically calculated and that it is a markup added at the time of purchase, clients then achieve maximum cost efficiency if they hold the bond until maturity.
 If a bond is held until maturity, then the total distribution cost will correspond exactly to an average in line with the Fixed Income markup; in the above example, it will be 40bps annually.

-Although the reporting period for the summary is stated as 1 January to 31 December 2018, the summary covers only the time when you have been a customer of Swedbank.
-Regardless of whether you became a customer later in 2018 or concluded your dealings with the bank before 31 December, you have received a report where the reporting period is stated as 1 January to 31 December 2018.
+Although the reporting period for the summary is stated as 1 January to 31 December, the summary covers only the time when you have been a customer of Swedbank.
+Regardless of whether you became a customer later than January that previous year or concluded your dealings with the bank before 31 December, you have received a report where the reporting period is stated as 1 January to 31 December.